kings177/BashFiles/README.md

-Just some random useful bash files to use on cloud machines etc. yes
+# Devops Utilities

+Handful of useful files for devops in general.